MUSAMMADJASMEEN/SOC-Brute-Force---login-Detection/logs/incident-report.md

 ## 5. Recommended Response

-1. Review additional authentication logs.
+1. Review additional authentication logs around the incident.
-2. Check whether a successful login occurred after the failed attempts.
+2. Investigate the successful login at 10:15:20 from 192.168.1.50.
-3. Verify whether the activity was authorized.
+3. Verify whether the successful login was authorized.
-4. Review the affected account for suspicious activity.
+4. Review the admin account for suspicious activity after the successful login.
 5. Follow the organization's approved incident-response process.
 6. Consider additional protective controls if malicious activity is confirmed.